 KVUE STAFF PICKS ITS UT-BAYLOR WINNER

-Now, the KVUE staff members made their picks for the Texas-Oklahoma game.
+Now, the KVUE staff members made their picks for the Texas-Baylor game.
 This is what they predicted:

 Mike Barnes, KVUE Sports Director: